twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/content-of-dhamma-talks-by-mogok-sayadaw%zh.rst

 ------

-**This is only an experimental WWW.
-It's always under construction (proofreading, revising)!**

-**According to the translator—Ven.
+**According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  10-02 rev. proofread by bhante
   09-12 rev. proofread by bhante; pt07-15- Tanhā and Kamma; old: Craving and Action 08-12 rev. proofread by bhante; old: (pt06-15-- Vipassanā is Knowledge or Action?)
   07-25 rev. old: 22.)
 Why Dancing with Burning Fire?